 - a copy of the adjudication determination (this helps avoid a dispute over date of receipt of the determination); and

 - an invoice totalling the adjudicated amount, all fees and charges of the adjudicator and any interest awarded by the adjudicator (calculated to the date of the invoice).

 It is not uncommon for a respondent to make a "part-payment" during the course of the adjudication proceedings.
 However, it is the adjudicator's obligation to determine the matter on the basis of the adjudication application and not some lesser (or greater) amount.
 In this case the claimant should reduce the amount invoiced to the respondent by the amount of the "part-payment".

 If the adjudicator determines the claimant has no entitlement to an adjudicated amount, the determination may still require the respondent pay some component of the costs of the adjudication.
-Recovery of such costs is available to the claimant under the Act.

 As the debt created by the adjudication determination is a statutory debt, it is generally easy to enforce in the courts.
 Concurrent proceedings whether they be mediation, arbitration, expert determination or litigation can't prevent the adjudication proceeding or the effect of the adjudication determination.

 A court is unlikely to intervene to prevent the enforcement of an adjudication determination.
 Generally such applications must be made to the Supreme Court and are expensive to run and difficult to win.
 However some grounds on which a court may intervene include: